 “Saakshi neh Merama tik Ulmik pura Bedana” she answered proudly.

-The Ketaari threw back his head to laugh loudly in genuine amusement.
+The Ketaari threw back his head to laugh uproariously with genuine amusement.

 Duh, the rebels shorten their names to be anonymous and prevent bringing down any Ketaari recriminations on their families or religious houses.
 What a clueless son of swine!

-“Speaking of rebels, I think I finally remember you” he retorted thoughtfully.
+“Speaking of rebels, I think I finally remember you” he retorted.
 “You used to run with Tilabok’s cell.
 Your little group imagined itself quite a thorn in my side, I know.
-Fancy meeting you here – what a small world it is.”
+Fancy meeting you here – what a small universe it is.”

-Saakshi’s heart sank – she’d so hoped that he wouldn’t remember her.
+Saakshi’s heart sank – she’d so hoped he wouldn’t remember her.
 There had been barely any contact before her capture and imprisonment on Budheyasta.
 And why would there be?
-She’d been a lowly new recruit to the resistance cell while he had been the regional commander determined to brutally squash the resistance.
+She’d been a lowly new recruit to the resistance cell, while he had been the regional commander, determined to brutally squash the resistance.

 Before Saakshi could respond to him, a loud thump rang out abruptly, eliciting a skittish jump from the girl already on edge and alarmed by the Ketaari commander’s remarks.
-Her heart still pounding uncomfortably fast, Saakshi glanced around bemusedly only for her attention to be drawn to the Hadari’Kor male she had been surreptitiously observing before.
+Her heart still pounding uncomfortably fast, Saakshi glanced around bemusedly, only for her attention to be drawn to the Hadari’Kor male she had been surreptitiously observing before.
 The male’s big palm rested face down on his table, his expression one of urgent demand.
 As her eyes rested on him in some confusion, he brought his hand down forcefully again to demand her attention.
-Saakshi gaped at him, utterly flabbergasted by his uncharacteristic gesture.
-In all the time she’d observed him, he had never drawn attention to himself like this before!
-As her astounded gaze tangled with his, he crooked his finger at her imperiously and gestured at his empty ale mug.
+Saakshi gaped at him, utterly flabbergasted by his uncharacteristic action.
+In all the time she’d observed him, he had never drawn attention to himself like this!
+As her astounded gaze tangled with his, he crooked his finger at her imperiously to gesture at his empty ale mug.
 Saakshi, still in the grip of shock, continued to stare at him blankly.
-Suddenly, Enara was by her side, murmuring softly to her but loud enough to be audible to the Ketaari male whose attention remained focused on Saakshi to the exclusion of everything else.
+Suddenly, Enara was by her side, murmuring softly to her, but loud enough to be audible to the Ketaari male whose attention remained focused on Saakshi to the exclusion of everything else.

 “Go take care of your customer” Enara advised in Alliance Standard, gesturing at the Hadari’Kor male.